Stochastic Oscillator Technical Indicator Indices Technical Analysis & Stochastic Oscillator Indicator Signals

 Created by George C. Lane

 Stochastic Oscillator Indicator is a momentum indicator - it shows the relation between the current closing trading price relative to the high & low range over a given number of n periods.
-The Oscillator uses a scale of 0-100 to draw its values.
+The Oscillator Indicator uses a scale of 0-100 to draw its values.

 This Oscillator is based on the theory that in an up trend market the price closes near high of the price range and in a downward trending market the price will close near the low of the price range.